neam/yii-qa-state/README.md

 This example only uses the validation rule "required", but of course any validation rules can be used.
 The attributes can be ordinary model attributes, relations or virtual attributes that use custom validation rules etc.
-The important part is that they are applied on the scenarios that the behavior is configured to use (default: draft,preview,public).
+The important part is that they are applied on the scenarios that the behavior is configured to use (default: draft,reviewable,publishable).

 #### 2. Add the behavior to the models that you want to track qa state and progress of